 Spatially, cities and wilderness areas are treated as mutually exclusive systems.
 This problem partly rests with the discipline of Town and Country Planning which faces the challenge of delineating and generalising geographical space.
 Planners have the task of assigning utility and character to spaces on a grand scale.
 This often blurs the mosaic of nature present in cities as much as the presence of human life in natural areas – thus compromising the legitimacy of such co-existence.
-Re-organisation of space, using maps as powerful visual tools has flattened and solidified the idea of wilderness and human settlements as two mutually exclusive areas.
+Re-organisation of space, using maps as powerful visual tools has flattened and solidified the ideas of wilderness and human settlements as two mutually exclusive areas.

 Intangible meanings of WILD